Macron names EU's Brexit negotiator Michel Barnier as France’s new prime minister

-PARIS — (AP) — President Emmanuel Macron named the EU's Brexit negotiator, Michel Barnier, as France's new prime minister on Thursday after more than 50 days of caretaker government.
+PARIS — (AP) — President Emmanuel Macron named on Thursday the EU's Brexit negotiator Michel Barnier as France's new prime minister, after more than 50 days of a caretaker government.

 A statement from Macron's office announcing Barnier's appointment said he'd been tasked “with forming a unifying government to serve the country and the French people.”